 Nerf Captain Cassian Andor Blaster from Star Wars Rogue One

-This blaster has Star Wars written on it, so this is probably enough for many kids to want it!
+This blaster is from the Star Wars line, which is probably enough for many kids to want it!
 Even without this, it is an ideal blaster for a toddler.

-Firstly the Star Wars line are less powerful than the Elite range.
+Firstly the Star Wars blasters are less powerful than the Elite range.
 These ones are advertised to fire up to 22m where the Elites are advertised at 30m – so considerably less powerful.

 It is also easy to prime and load.
 To load you simply slide the dart into the barrel, then pull back the handle on the top to prime.
 The handle is easy to grab and pulls straight back, which is much easier for kids.